 Dynamic markings indicate how loud or soft to play.
 The six main ones are:

 > = indicates an accent.
 Play notes with an accent louder than the others.

 Measures (or bars) are separated by bar lines.
 A double bar line separates different sections of music (verse-chorus, A section-B section, etc.).
 A double bar line with a thicker second line indicates that the piece of music is finished.

 Numbered endings allow for repeated sections to have different endings.
-In the example below, you would play what is indicated up to the first ending, then take the repeat back and when you come to the 4th measure again, you would play the second ending.
-(The slashes indicate to continue to play “time”, a steady beat, or to continue playing the groove).
+In the example below, you would play what is indicated up to the first ending, then take the repeat back and when you come to the end of the phrase again, you would play the second ending.

 Capo, Segno, Coda, and Fine are other directions telling you where to play in the song.